The heart of the Mingw-w64 project is headers and support libraries to

 x86 and x64 native toolchains built by LH_Mouse.
 The MCF thread model has been

-merged into GCC 13, and can be enabled by passing --enable-threads=mcf to
+merged into GCC 13, and can be enabled by passing --enable-threads=mcf

 GCC’s configure script.
-C++11 threading facilities, such as std::thread,
+C++11 threading facilities, such as std::thread

 invoke the mcfgthread library, which